zubinchopra/portaldocs/portal-sdk/templates/portalfx-cdn-overview.md

 ### The CdnIntegration blade

-Through simple integration, your customers can enable CDN on their Azure resources within your extension without having to navigate to the CDN extension.
+Through simple integration, your customers can enable CDN on their Azure resources within your extension without navigating to the CDN extension.
+The CdnIntegrationBlade uses the following inputs.

+**resourceId**: The id of your ARM resource.
+For example, if the Azure CDN blade is called from a Storage resource menu, the resourceId for a storage account would resemble the following string.
+`/subscriptions/93456ca3-e4aa-4986-ab1c-98afe7a12345/resourceGroups/rg1/providers/Microsoft.ClassicStorage/storageAccounts/storagetest1`.

+**location**: The geographic location of your resource, like "West US", or "East Asia".
+More information about extension versioning is specified in [portalfx-extensions-hosting-service-procedures.md#upload-safe-deployment-config](portalfx-extensions-hosting-service-procedures.md#upload-safe-deployment-config).

+**originHostname**: The hostname of the service which is used as an origin for the created CDN endpoints.
+The hostname cannot contain slashes or protocols; instead it can contain only the domain name, like "storagetest1.blob.core.windows.net" or "webapptest2.azurewebsites.net".

 Use the following steps to embed the CDN integration blade into your extension.

 1. Import the CDN Extension NuGet Package
 1. Reference the CDN PDE
 1. Reference the CDN Integration Blade
+1. Telemetry and Monitoring

 ## 1. Importing CDN Extension NuGet Package